-On May 20, 2013, Belle, PLAI, BGRHI, ABLGI and LRWC (the Parties) entered into a Memorandum of Agreement (MOA), whereby Belle and PLAI have agreed to grant ABLGI the right to a settlement amount ("Settlement") in consideration of the waiver of ABLGI's rights as casino operator, the termination of ABLGI agreements and the grant of advances of \$\mathbb{P}4,000.0\$ million (ABLGI advance) as funding for the construction of the casino integrated resort building.
+On May 20.
+2013, Belle, PLAI, BGRHI, ABLGI and LRWC (the Parties) entered into a Memorandum of Agreement (MOA), whereby Belle and PLAI have agreed to grant ABLGI the right to a settlement amount ("Settlement") in consideration of the waiver of ABLGI's rights as casino operator, the termination of ABLGI agreements and the grant of advances of P4,000.0 million (ABLGI advance) as funding for the construction of the casino integrated resort building.

 In December 2014, the implementing agreement has been executed with effectivity of terms and conditions retrospective January 1, 2014.
-The ₱4,000.0 million ABLGI advance was determined as the fair value of ABLGI's Settlement.
-In 2015, ABLGI advanced additional ₱780.0 million.
+The $\mathbb{P}4,000.0$ million ABLGI advance was determined as the fair value of ABLGI's Settlement.
+In 2015, ABLGI advanced additional $\mathbb{P}780.0$ million.
 Such liability shall be accreted over the term of the liability using the EIR method.

 On November 3, 2016, the Parties executed a Termination Agreement, whereby the Parties have agreed to terminate and dissolve the MOA and implementing agreement effective March 31, 2017.
-Under the Termination Agreement, the Parent Company will pay ABLGI a sum of ₱4,780.0 million to terminate the obligation stated under the MOA.
-Of the total consideration, ₱1,018.0 million was paid upon execution of the Termination Agreement and the balance will be paid simultaneously upon effectivity of the Termination Agreement.
+Under the Termination Agreement, the Parent Company will pay ABLGI a sum of P4,780.0 million to terminate the obligation stated under the MOA.
+Of the total consideration, P1,018.0 million was paid upon execution of the Termination Agreement.
 Unless and until full payment of the remaining obligation, LRWC/ABLGI shall continue to be entitled to its rights under the MOA.
-The new terms of the Termination Agreement warrant derecognition of the old liability and recognition of a new one since there is a substantial modification on the agreement.
-This termination resulted to a gain amounting to ₱634.8 million presented as part of "Other income" in the consolidated statements of comprehensive income (see Note 35).
-On March 31, 2017, Belle paid the remaining balance of the nontrade liability.
+The new terms of the Termination Agreement and the old liability and recognition of a new one since there is a substantial modification on the agreement.
+This termination resulted to a gain amounting to P634.8 million presented as part of "Other income" in the consolidated statements of comprehensive income (see Note 35).
+On March 31, 2017.
+Belle paid the remaining balance of the nontrade liability.